TylerGorshing/blackjack/DOCUMENTATION.md

     This is called when the player needs to choose to hit or stay and might be called several times during thier turn.

-    return `True` if the player hits
-    return `False` if the player stays

 - `clean_up()`

     Called at the end of the game.
 Generally, the player dicards their hand and had_turn is set to False in in preparation for their turn.

 The game also assumes the following
 - Player objects have a `'name'` represented as a string